theAlinP/twitter-link-deobfuscator/README.md

 There is another way to install add-ons temporarily, and that is by using the [web-ext](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Getting_started_with_web-ext "Getting started with web-ext") command line tool.
 Web-ext is a Node.js module that can do a lot more than just allow installing add-ons but I leave that for you to discover.

+## For developers
+You can find detailed JSDoc comments in the source code that will help you understand how the add-on works.
+You can generate documentation from them using the [jsdoc](https://github.com/jsdoc/jsdoc/ "JSDoc") tool as described in the page linked earlier.

 ## Support
 In order to report bugs and ask for support please use [Twitter Link Deobfuscator](https://github.com/theAlinP/twitter-link-deobfuscator "Twitter Link Deobfuscator")'s GitHub page instead.